Learn Vim

 The breakdown:

-• qa starts recording in register a.
+starts recording in register a.0

-• 0 goes to first line.
+goes to first line.f{

-• f{ finds the first instance of "{".
+finds the first instance of "{".gui{

-• j goes down one line.
+goes down one line.q

-• q stops macro recording.
+stops macro recording.

-Now you can run 99@a to execute it on the remaining lines.
+to execute it on the remaining lines.
 However, what if you have this import expression inside your file?

-Running 99@a, only executes the macro three times.
-It does not execute the macro on last two lines because the execution fails to run f{ on the "foo" line.
+on the "foo" line.
 This is expected when running the macro in series.
 You can always go to the next line where "FUNC4" is and replay that macro again.
 But what if you want to get everything done in one go?

 Run the macro in parallel.

-Recall from earlier section that macros can be executed using the command line command :normal (ex: :3,5 normal @a executes macro a on lines 3-5).
-If you run :1,$ normal @a, you will see that the macro is being executed on all lines except the "foo" line.
+, you will see that the macro is being executed on all lines except the "foo" line.
 It works!

-Although internally Vim does not actually run the macros in parallel, outwardly, it behaves like it.
-Vim executes @a independently on each line from the first to the last line (1,$).
+).
 Since Vim executes these macros independently, each line does not know that one of the macro executions had failed on the "foo" line.

 Learn Macros The Smart Way